jenkinsci/pipeline-aws-plugin/README.md

 ## current master
 * Increase AWS SDK retry count from default (3 retries) to 10 retries
-* Add CAPABILITY_NAMED_IAM to Cloudformation Stacks and Stacksets
+* Add CAPABILITY_AUTO_EXPAND to Cloudformation Stacks and Stacksets

 ## 1.35
 * fixing regression that `region` was now mandatory on `withAWS`